-In this article:
+In this guide:

-Save hours of work and get a resume like this.
-Pick a template, fill it in.
-Quick and easy.
-Choose from 18+ resume templates and download your resume now.
+Save hours of work and get a job-winning resume like this.
+Try our resume builder with 20+ resume templates and create your resume now.

 What users say about ResumeLab:

 I had an interview yesterday and the first thing they said on the phone was: “Wow!
 I love your resume.”

 I love the variety of templates.
 Good job guys, keep up the good work!

 My previous resume was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!